CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0802-Refreshing Windows with Autopilot Reset and Self Deploying Mode.md

    >**Note**: This process can take 30-45 minutes and will reboot several times during the process.

-   >**Note**: If the resetting process not started even after restarting then please login and sync the device with intune and restart SEA-W10-CL3.
+   >**Note**: If the reset process does not begin after a restart, please sign in, manually sync the device with Intune, and then restart **SEA-W10-CL3**.

 ### Task 3: Verify Autopilot deployment